On the Job: Plot

 In the Philippines, Mario and Daniel are prisoners who are frequently released and paid to commit contract killings.
-Mario spends his earnings on Tina, his daughter, and Lulette, his estranged wife, while Daniel sends remittances to his family and spends the rest on goods and privileges in prison; he has come to see Mario as a mentor and father figure.
+Mario spends his earnings on Tina, his daughter, and Lulette, his estranged wife, while Daniel sends remittances to his family and spends the rest on goods and privileges in prison.
+Daniel has come to see Mario as a mentor and father figure.
 After they murder drug lord Tiu and return to prison, Tiu's murder case is assigned to NBI Agent Francis Coronel through Congressman Manrique.
 When Coronel and his partner, Bernabe, arrive at the local precinct, they clash with PNP Sergeant Joaquin Acosta, who believes that the case was taken from him for political reasons.

 Mario and Daniel carry out a hit on a woman named Linda, whose husband Pol seeks help from Acosta, his former colleague.
 Pol reveals that Tiu's murder is one of several assassinations ordered by Manrique's close friend Pacheco, a military officer campaigning for the Philippine Senate.
 Acosta agrees to protect Pol and heads to the station; along the way, he encounters Coronel and Bernabe.
 Meanwhile, Daniel shoots Pol, but his pistol jams before he can fire a fatal shot.
 The three officers converge on them, forcing Daniel and Mario to flee, although they manage to locate and kill Pol at a hospital.
 As they split up to escape, Bernabe is shot and Acosta catches a glimpse of Mario's face.